hibernate/hibernate-search/CONTRIBUTING.md

 * `backend`: The backends, i.e. the modules that provide integration to actual indexing services.
   * `elasticsearch`: A backend that connects to a remote Elasticsearch cluster.
+  * `elasticsearch-aws`: Implementation of AWS authentication using request signing for the Elasticsearch backend.
   * `lucene`: A backend that uses an embedded (same JVM) Lucene instance.
 * `build-config`: Code-related artifacts like [checkstyle](https://checkstyle.org/) and [forbiddenapis](https://github.com/policeman-tools/forbidden-apis) rules.